leo770/Tensorflow-Object-Detection-Project/README.md

     </div>

 5. Test the trained model
 * When the number of training steps is enough, you can try to close the cmd window that runs the training model, and use the export_inference_graph.py that comes with the Object Detection API to export the model to check the detection effect.
-Before running it, you need to pass in config and other related information. parameters, and create a test folder in the "object_detection\" directory (take the garbage classification of this project as an example)
+Before running it, you need to pass in config and other related information, parameters, and create a test folder in the "object_detection\" directory (take the garbage classification of this project as an example)
 Open cmd in the "models-master\research\object_detection" directory and execute this command(xxxx is the trained checkpoint）
 `python export_inference_graph.py \ --input_type image_tensor \ --pipeline_config_path training ssd/ssd_mobilenet_v1_coco.config \ --trained_checkpoint_prefix training ssd/model.ckpt-xxxx \ --output_directory testing`
     * Attention: